Italian Cookies Recipe

-- 3. For icing, in a small bowl, combine the confectioners' sugar, vanilla and enough milk to achieve desired consistency.
-Dip cookies in icing; allow excess to drip off.
+- 3. For icing, in a small bowl, combine the confectioners' sugar, milk and vanilla until smooth.
+Dip cookies, allowing excess to drip off.
 Place on waxed paper; decorate as desired.
 Let stand until set.
 Yield: 7 dozen.

 Reviews for Italian Cookies